Aldana Biography

 Biography

-Maria Gabriela Aldana is a bilingual community artist, community organizer, folklorist, and teacher.
+Maria Gabriela Aldana is Art of Solidarity's cofounding director.
+She is a bilingual community artist, community organizer, oral historian, folklorist, and teacher.
 For over 20 years, Aldana has produced murals, exhibitions, parades, films, traveling exhibitions, festivals, and multicultural events.
-Originally from Managua, Nicaragua, Ms. Aldana is a proud immigrant with a lifetime of experiences between cultures as a former refugee arriving in Miami at the age of five with her family.
+Originally from Managua, Nicaragua, Ms. Aldana is a proud immigrant with a lifetime of experiences between cultures as a former asylee raised in Miami aas a child by her family.
 She earned her BFA from the Maryland Institute College of Art in 2003 and was part of the first group to earn a MA in Community Arts in 2006 in the USA.
 She founded Bmore Cultured in 2004, a volunteer group of Black youth in Baltimore venturing to Nicaragua as African-American ambassadors to live in solidarity with rural communities to build homes, paint murals and build friendships across borders.
 She co-founded Art of Solidarity with Aleks Martray, where they served as faculty through the Maryland Institute College of Art.
 Their study abroad program connected its students to Nicaraguan artists, youth and community centers every summer from 2008-2015.

-Today, Aldana is working with the Baltimore Museum of Industry leading a new community-centered oral history and video project, honoring various first-hand accounts by those most impacted by the collapse of the Francis Scott Key Bridge.
+Today, Aldana is working with the Baltimore Museum of Industry, Mayor's Office of Multiculutural Affairs, Immigrant Affairs of Baltimore County, and port workers.
+Aldana is leading a new community-centered oral history and video project, honoring various first-hand accounts by those most impacted by the collapse of the Francis Scott Key Bridge.
 With the support of the museum and partners, Aldana will record and preserve firsthand accounts of the tragedy and its aftermath to amplify marginalized voices, especially those of immigrants, laborers, and business owners who contributions often go unrecognized.
 The project, “Echoes from the Key Bridge,” is funded by the Baltimore Community Foundation and the Baltimore National Heritage Area.
-The stories will live in the Baltimore Museum of Industry's archives and will develop into an exhibition by the Fall 2025.
+The stories will live in the Baltimore Museum of Industry's archives and will develop into an exhibition in the future.